 I first learned to play guitar on a wooden Wilson tennis racket, with a piece of broken antenna from my Dad’s FM radio clumsily rubberbanded to the strings as a makeshift whammy-bar.
 On this ersatz guitar, I masterfully played along to every song on every Van Halen album while performing in front of a mirror in my Dad’s bedroom (I was a latch-key kid), pretending that there was a backline of Marshall stacks behind me.
 I had zero interest in playing air-guitar to any other band or musician at the time.

-As silly as it seems, playing along to Van Halen on a tennis racket was formative to my developing a good sense of rhythm, without getting discouraged by the fact that I wasn’t hitting any of the correct notes with my fretting hand.
+As silly as it seems, playing along to Van Halen on a tennis racket was formative to developing a good sense of rhythm and dynamics, without getting discouraged by the fact that I wasn’t hitting any of the correct notes with my fretting hand.